Please use Google Chrome, Microsoft Edge or similar browser to access this website.

-The decision to leave your home and move into a care home is not an easy one.
-You may be thinking about it because you are finding it difficult to cope at home – perhaps you are becoming frail and need help.
+You may be thinking about moving into a care home because you're finding it difficult to cope at home.
 It may be that the person who has been caring for you is no longer able to.
 Wherever possible, care and support services will help you to continue living at home.
 But, in some cases, it may be that residential or nursing home care is the best option for you.

 The choice of home is very personal and what suits one person may not suit another.
 If you are paying for your care, you may choose any home that you can afford to pay for.
 If we are paying for your place in a care home, you may choose any home as long as: